mochi-hpc/mochi-doc/docs/source/argobots.rst

 Argobots is a lightweight, low-level threading and tasking runtime system designed for high-performance computing (HPC) applications.
-It provides user-level threads (ULTs) and tasklets as the fundamental units of work, managed by customizable schedulers and execution streams.
+It provides user-level threads (ULTs) as the fundamental units of work, managed by customizable schedulers and execution streams.
 Argobots is a critical foundation for the Mochi ecosystem, powering both Margo and Thallium's asynchronous execution capabilities.

 Why Argobots Matters for Mochi
 -------------------------------